Create an Account

 A strong paper can still be the wrong support for your specific claim.

-Methodological rigor tells you how much weight the source can carry.
+Rigor tells you how much weight the source can carry.

 A simple rule: abstracts persuade; methods decide.

 The overall score is a summary signal.
 It helps you triage sources quickly and record decisions consistently.

 It's not "permission" to cite and it's not a substitute for reading or domain expertise.
 Think of it as a way to bring clarity and consistency to a process that is often informal.

 People use Validia because it makes source checking more repeatable.
 You get the same logic applied each time, and you can see why a source was flagged or rated the way it was.
 That tends to save time, reduce oversight, and produce documentation that's useful for internal QA and defensible reporting.

-A useful report would help you answer questions like:
+A useful report would help you answer:

 The exact output depends on the document and how clearly it reports methods and evidence.